jjbstudent/Responsive-Profile/README.md

 ## Contributing
+Links to resources and tutorials

-Scaling calculator/convertion information - https://www.fluid-type-scale.com/
+https://www.fluid-type-scale.com/ - Scaling calculator/convertion information

-w3Schools online learning site - https://www.w3schools.com/css/css_pseudo_classes.asp
+https://www.w3schools.com/css/css_pseudo_classes.asp -w3Schools online learning site

-w3Schools CSS selectors - https://www.w3schools.com/cssref/css_selectors.php
+https://www.w3schools.com/cssref/css_selectors.php -w3Schools CSS selectors

 ## Usage
 To demonstrate responsiveness of webpage to see how it will be be displayed on other screen.